 The Council has adopted a confidential 'Whistle-Blowing' policy which forms part of the Constitution.
 The Council is committed to act with integrity and any wrongdoing by Members or staff is treated very seriously.
 There is also guidance available on notice boards to raise awareness.
-A revised Whistle Blowing Policy has been drafted and will go to Full Council in July 2018 for approval.

-The Financial Procedure Rules contain provisions regarding anti- fraud and corruption measures and a new Anti-Fraud and Corruption Policy has been drafted for adoption by the Council.
+The Financial Procedure Rules contain provisions regarding anti- fraud and corruption measures and a new Anti-Fraud and Corruption Policy is being drafted for adoption by the Council.